 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
-For this lesson, the needed supplies are scissors, glue, construction paper, colored pencils, and the handouts.
+For this lesson, you need scissors, glue, construction paper, and colored pencils.

 Options for Lesson

 The “Options for Lesson” section lists a number of suggestions for activities or ideas to add to the lesson or substitutions for the ones already in the lesson.
 One idea is to allow students to work in pairs for the activity.
 As an additional activity, you could have students create their own book in the style of Dr. Seuss.
 You could also plan a special Dr. Seuss Day during which you display his books and read from them aloud.
 You could do this for an entire week and read different books every day, dress up as his characters, and so on.
 Another idea is to have students create images based on his books.
 One last option is to invite the school librarian to speak to your class about the author’s works.